zgbjgg/aviator-jekyll-template/_documentation/schemas.md

 Schemas are defined with an XML with a specific structure that the core can parse and store, versioning your entity or object.

-When the Schema is uploaded it also translates the entity or object to a RESTful API, so the entity or object can be created, updated or fetched with a specific endpoint defined also in the schema, this is useful because a client can connect and implement this methods instead using the `'RAW'` API exposed by The Hover and have a plus: all data is passed for a serie of validations, so the consistency of each field or attribute is guaranteed by the core instead of implement outside of the box.
+When the Schema is uploaded it also translates the entity or object to a RESTful API, so the entity or object can be created, updated or fetched with a specific endpoint defined also in the schema, this is useful because a client can connect and implement this methods instead using the `'RAW'` API exposed by **Hurakann** and have a plus: all data is passed for a serie of validations, so the consistency of each field or attribute is guaranteed by the core instead of implement outside of the box.

 #### **_Schema definition_**